deathtothecorporation/plunder-docs/README.md

 # Plunder Overview

+## TODO:

+- include the docker images now that those exist

 The goal of this document is to get you from "I have no idea what this system is" to a simple "Hello world" web app.

 The PLAN for this not-so-quick-start is: